What Is Blockchain Technology?

-This helps banks and big financial institutions automate their regulatory reporting processes, as well as ensure a much-easier transaction verification.
+This helps banks and big financial institutions automate their regulatory reporting processes.
+Also, it ensures a much-easier transaction verification.

 Each of them is required to keep personal transaction records.
-This significantly increases the overall costs and the risk of potential errors.
+This significantly increases the costs and the risk of potential errors.

 need a significant amount of work which means that there is a large room for errors.

-The blockchain technology is expected to become the dominant infrastructure within private and public organizations.
+Within private and public organizations.
 The rapid technological development means that we would need to store more and more data.

 But it is not only about the volumes.

 The storage should be transparent, robust and efficient in every possible aspect.
 Blockchain provides all that.

 Finally, it seems that we have an all-in-one solution.